thowardIV/Sales-Overview-Analysis-Project/README.md

 ## Dashboard Snapshot
 <img width="632" height="359" alt="DashboardSnapshot" src="https://github.com/user-attachments/assets/5e3b5ed1-0638-4683-a51d-c191d438d15b" />

-## Project Insight
+## Project Insights
 - The South struggles in profit, sales, and quantity all four years, compared to the other three regions.
 - In contrast, the East is the top performing region.
-- In 2017, the Central region had zero growth in sales, and a 62% drop in profit, thus something critical happenened in the region that year.
+- The Central region suffered a critical disruption in 2017, resulting in a flat sales growth (0%) alongside a steep 62% decline in profit.
-- Large markets such as California, Washington State, and Nevada cause the West region to dominate profit every year.
+- Driven by large markets such as California, Washington State, and Nevada, the West region consitently leads in total profit each year.
--